Commuting-Liftable Subgroups of Galois Groups II: Introduction

 \section{Introduction}

-The first key step in most strategies towards anabelian geometry is to develop a {\bf local theory}, by which one recovers decomposition groups of ``points'' using the given Galois theoretic information.
-In the context of anabelian curves, one should eventually detect decomposition groups of closed points of the given curve within its \'etale fundamental group.
-On the other hand, in the birational setting, this corresponds to detecting decomposition groups of arithmetically and/or geometrically meaningful places of the function field under discussion within its absolute Galois group.
-The first instance of such a local theory is Neukirch's group-theoretical characterization of decomposition groups of finite places of global fields;\footnote{This actually predates Grothendieck's anabelian geometry.} indeed, this was the basis for the celebrated Neukirch-Uchida theorem \cite{Neukirch1969}, \cite{Neukirch1969a}, \cite{Uchida1976}.
-The Neukirch-Uchida theorem was expanded by Pop to all higher dimensional finitely generated fields by developing a local theory based on his $q$-Lemma \cite{Pop1994}, \cite{Pop2000}.
-The $q$-Lemma deals with the {\bf absolute pro-$q$ Galois theory}\footnote{Namely, fields whose absolute Galois group is a pro-$q$-group.} of fields and, as with Neukirch's result, works only in arithmetical situations.
+The first key step in most strategies towards anabelian geometry is to develop a \emph{local theory}, by which one recovers inertia and/or decomposition groups of ``points'' using the given Galois theoretic information.
+In the context of anabelian curves, one should eventually detect inertia/decomposition groups of closed points of the given curve within its \'etale fundamental group.
+On the other hand, in the birational setting, this corresponds to detecting inertia/decomposition groups of arithmetically and/or geometrically meaningful places of the function field under discussion within its absolute Galois group.
+The first instance of such a local theory, which predates Grothendieck's anabelian geometry, is Neukirch's group-theoretical characterization of decomposition groups of finite places of global fields.
+This was the basis for the celebrated Neukirch-Uchida theorem \cite{Neukirch1969}, \cite{Neukirch1969a}, \cite{Uchida1976}.
+The Neukirch-Uchida theorem was expanded by Pop to all higher dimensional infinite finitely generated fields by developing a local theory based on his $q$-Lemma \cite{Pop1994}, \cite{Pop2000}.
+The $q$-Lemma deals with the \emph{absolute} pro-$q$ Galois theory of fields of characteristic prime to $q$; as with Neukirch's result, the $q$-Lemma works only in arithmetical situations.